sgallagher/sscg/README.md

   -d, --debug                                           Enable logging of debug messages.
 Implies verbose.
 Warning!
 This will print
                                                         private key information to the screen!
   -V, --version                                         Display the version number and exit.
+  -f, --force                                           Overwrite any pre-existing files in the requested locations
       --lifetime=1-3650                                 Certificate lifetime (days). (default: 3650)
       --country=US, CZ, etc.                            Certificate DN: Country (C). (default: "US") --state=Massachusetts, British Columbia, etc.     Certificate DN: State or Province (ST).
       --locality=Westford, Paris, etc.                  Certificate DN: Locality (L).
       --organization=My Company                         Certificate DN: Organization (O). (default: "Unspecified") --organizational-unit=Engineering, etc.           Certificate DN: Organizational Unit (OU).
+      --email=myname@example.com                        Certificate DN: Email Address (Email).
       --hostname=server.example.com                     The valid hostname of the certificate.
-Must be an FQDN. (default: current system
+Must be an FQDN. (default: current system FQDN)
-                                                        FQDN)
       --subject-alt-name alt.example.com                Optional additional valid hostnames for the certificate.
-May be specified multiple times.
+In addition to hostnames, this option also accepts explicit values supported by RFC 5280 such as IP:xxx.xxx.xxx.xxx/yyy.yyy.yyy.yyy May be specified multiple times.
       --package=STRING                                  Unused.
 Retained for compatibility with earlier versions of sscg.
-      --key-strength={512,1024,2048,4096}               Strength of the certificate private keys in bits. (default: 2048) --hash-alg={sha256,sha384,sha512}                 Hashing algorithm to use for signing. (default: sha256) --ca-file=STRING                                  Path where the public CA certificate will be stored. (default: "./ca.crt")
+      --key-strength=2048 or larger                     Strength of the certificate private keys in bits. (default: 2048) --hash-alg={sha256,sha384,sha512}                 Hashing algorithm to use for signing. (default: "sha256") --ca-file=STRING                                  Path where the public CA certificate will be stored. (default: "./ca.crt")
-      --ca-key-file=STRING                              Path where the CA's private key will be stored.
+      --ca-mode=0644                                    File mode of the created CA certificate. (default: 0644) --ca-key-file=STRING                              Path where the CA's private key will be stored.
 If unspecified, the key will be destroyed rather than written to the disk.
-      --cert-file=STRING                                Path where the public service certificate will be stored. (default "./service.pem")
+      --ca-key-mode=0600                                File mode of the created CA key. (default: 0600) --cert-file=STRING                                Path where the public service certificate will be stored. (default "./service.pem")
-      --cert-key-file=STRING                            Path where the service's private key will be stored. (default "service-key.pem")
+      --cert-mode=0644                                  File mode of the created certificate. (default: 0644) --cert-key-file=STRING                            Path where the service's private key will be stored. (default "service-key.pem")
+      --cert-key-mode=0600                              File mode of the created certificate key. (default: 0600)

 Help options:
   -?, --help                                            Show this help message
       --usage                                           Display brief usage message
 ```

+For developers, you can run with the environment variable `SSCG_TALLOC_REPORT=true` to get a memory leak report.